TeamREPENTOGON/REPENTOGON/docs/docs/xml/pocketitems.md

 | Variable-Name | Possible Values | Description |
 |:--|:--|:--|
 |achievement|int|Ties the card/pill-effect to be unlocked by anachievement.
 For modded ones, use the provided achievement name xml attribute(define one if it doesnt have one already). |

+???+ note "More Info"
+    For more information about this xml, check the original docs entry [here](https://wofsauge.github.io/IsaacDocs/rep/xml/pocketitems.html).